HOW LONG DOES IT TAKE TO MAKE COMPOST?

 from three months to three years!

 Composting goes through 2 stages - a hot and a cool one.
-Watch our

-It depends on what kind of home compost bin you have
+What kind of home compost bin you have

 What materials you put in